LuanMaqs/LuanMaqs/README.md

 A backend developer passionate about what he does

 - 🔭 I am currently looking for an internship
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning SalesForce
 - 👨‍🎓 Studying Internet Systems at FATEC